jkoshy01/Matplotlib-Homework---The-Power-of-Plots/README.md

-* Remember, there are many ways to approach a data problem.
-The key is to break up your task into micro tasks.
+*  there are many ways to approach a data problem.
+The key is to break up your task into small parts.
 Try answering questions like:

-  * How does my DataFrame need to be structured for me to have the right _x_-axis and _y_-axis?

-  * How do I build a basic scatter plot?
+  " How do I build a basic scatter plot?

   * How do I add a label to that scatter plot?

-  * Where would the labels for that scatter plot come from?
+  * Where would the labels for that scatter plot come from?"

-  Again, don't let the magnitude of a programming task scare you off.
-Ultimately, every programming problem boils down to a handful of bite-sized tasks.

-* Get help when you need it!
+    This assignment can be challeging so try to get some help !
 There is never any shame in asking.
-But, as always, ask a _specific_ question.
-You'll never get a great answer to "I'm lost."
+They are also resources that can guide you.